zhourui2058/layered_VTI_ray_tracing/README.md

  I haven't got time to clean up everything.

-In my opinion, inversion for synthetic layered anisotropic medium is still hard because of local minimum and shear waves dealing.
+In my personal opinion, simultaneous inversion for layered anisotropic medium parameters and microseismic location for monitoring is still hard because of local minimum and shear waves dealing.

 I hope these code can work as a basis for forward modeling for microseismic monitoring and comparing for different inversion methods.